rsyslog/rsyslog-doc/source/configuration/modules/mmpstrucdata.rst

 **Description**:

 The mmpstrucdata parses the structured data of `RFC5424 <https://tools.ietf.org/html/rfc5424>`_ into the message json variable tree.
 The data parsed, if available, is stored under "jsonRoot!rfc5424-sd!...".
 Please note that only RFC5424 messages will be processed.

 The difference of RFC5424 is in the message layout: the SYSLOG-MSG part only contains the structured-data part instead of the normal message part.
 Further down you can find a example of a structured-data part.

 **Module Configuration Parameters**:

+Note: parameter names are case-insensitive.

 Currently none.